Dean Fisher

-Dean C. Fisher (born September 3, 1956) has a Bachelor of Electronics Engineering Technology and has been an Iowa State Representative for the Republican Party of Iowa from the 53rd District since 2013.
+Dean C. Fisher (born September 3, 1956) is an American politician who has served in the Iowa House of Representatives representing the 53rd district since 2013.
+Fisher is a Republican.

 Early life and education

 Fisher was born in 1956 and raised in Garwin, Iowa in Tama County.

 In 1975 he graduated of South Tama Community High School.
 He earned a Bachelor of Electronics Engineering Technology from DeVry Institute of Technology in Chicago, Illinois, in 1978.

 Career

 Fisher spent 26 years in the electronics industry as an engineer, engineering manager, and business manager.
 He worked for Qwint Systems, IO Vision, Autotech, and from 1986 until 2004 at Motorola in the Automotive Electronics division.

 From 2010 to 2011, Fisher was the chair of his county's Republican Party.
 He also served as the Indian Village Township Clerk from 2008 to 2013.

 Since 2013, he has been an Iowa State Representative for the Republican Party of Iowa from the 53rd District.
 He has chaired the environmental protection committee, sits on the agriculture Committee and the public safety committee.

-In 2019, Fisher intentionally blocked the Farm System Reform Act from being heard.
+In 2019, Fisher blocked the Farm System Reform Act from being heard.

-In 2023 the environmental protection committee met only 4 times and Fisher did not propose a single bill; in 2024 he proposed a raccoon bounty bill and was criticized as "fiscally irresponsible... in a state where we’re defunding water quality sensors and not funding research on childhood cancer".

-In January 2024, Fisher founded a private Christian school named Tama Toledo Christian School, which is set to open in August 2025.
-Because school operations will be funded by Coverdell education savings account / private school vouchers (a bill that Republican Governor Kim Reynolds had pursued since 2021, the Students First Act), Iowa Citizens Community Action saw a conflict of interest and filed an ethics complaint with the Chief Clerk of the House.
+In January 2024, Fisher founded a private Christian school named Tama Toledo Christian School, which opened in August 2025.
+Because school operations will be funded by Coverdell education savings account, Iowa Citizens Community Action alleged a conflict of interest and filed an ethics complaint with the Chief Clerk of the House.